Centre for Cyber Security Research and Innovation

 Vision

-The vision of the RMIT University CCSRI is to be an internationally and nationally recognised research centre that:
+The vision of the RMIT University CCSRI is to be an internationally-recognised and Australian leading research centre that:

-Carries out quality multi-disciplinary research relating to the organisational, human and technology aspects of Cyber Security.
+Conducts multi-disciplinary research relating to the organisational, human and technology aspects of cyber security

-Develops and promotes understanding of strategies, policies, and law issues of the Cyber Security challenges for Australia.
+Develops and promotes an understanding of strategies, policies, and technology issues of the cyber security challenges in Australia and abroad

-Actively engages with industry and government within Australia and globally.
+Actively engages with industry and government partners to create impact within Australia and globally

 Research domains